influxdata/influxdb/query/docs/SPEC.md

 An identifier may not change type via assignment within the same block.
 An identifier may change value via assignment within the same block.

-IFQL is lexically scoped using blocks:
+Flux is lexically scoped using blocks:

 1. The scope of a preassigned identifier is in the universe block.
 2. The scope of an identifier denoting a variable or function at the top level (outside any function) is the package block.